 Based on the characteristics and construction of the I/O buffer itself, and the model user's simulator capability, you must decide what IBIS version of the model is most appropriate.
 Different IBIS versions, as denoted by the [IBIS Ver] keyword, support different features.
 Additionally, the checking rules used by IBISCHK4 change slightly with each version.
-In general, models should use the highest [IBIS Ver] version number supported by IBISCHK4 and by their simulation tools (see Validating the ModelError!
-Reference source not found.).
+In general, models should use the highest [IBIS Ver] version number supported by IBISCHK4 and by their simulation tools (see Validating the Model).
 Similarly, following good engineering practice, use the simplest model that will suffice.